Sachinm1798/calculator_python/README.md

-This is the python program for calculator project
+ Python code for calculator project